ipfs/community/code-of-conduct.md

 In general, we will choose the course of action that we judge as being most in the interest of fostering a safe and friendly community.

+On IRC, let one of the ops know if you think that someone has trangressed against the Code of Conduct.
+If you would like to be an op and promise to help maintain and abide by the code, please let us know.

 ## Contact Info

 Please contact abuse@ipfs.io if you need to report a problem or address a